hoy214/comp0034_week9/exercises/1_unit_testing.md

 Most of the activities in this course use pytest since this is what was used in COMP0035.

+If you wish to use unittest rather than pytest then `Flask-Testing` appears supported by examples and documentation.
+See [exercise 4](4_unittest_flask_testing.md) for specific guidance for applying it to the code in this repo.

 ## Configure testing for the project in your IDE

 You will need to install the following (these are in requirements.txt).